miLibris/ios-milibris-reader-sdk/README.md

 - Download a complete archive (with the *.complete extension) from the miLibris platform
 - Extract the archive to a directory in the app storage
 - Open the reader to read the unpacked content

+### Download a complete archive

+Refer to the miLibris API documentation to obtain a ticket for the issue you want to download, in the `x-ml-pdf` format.

+You can then download the complete archive with the following URL: `https://content.milibris.com/access/%@/download.complete` (replace `%@` with the mid of your ticket).

+The JWT token returned by the API can be ignored.

 ### Extract a complete archive